 Doctors use computed tomography (CT) or ultrasonography to detect liver injuries.
 Sometimes surgery is needed to determine the extent of the injury and to stop the bleeding.

 Sometimes liver injuries heal without treatment.
 However, people must be hospitalized and watched closely to ensure that bleeding does not worsen.
 Sometimes doctors give blood transfusions (see Blood Transfusion).
-If the bleeding worsens or does not stop fairly quickly, doctors usually first try to seal off the bleeding vessels without surgery.
+If the bleeding worsens or does not stop fairly quickly, doctors often first try to seal off the bleeding vessels without surgery.
 To seal the vessels, doctors pass a thin plastic catheter into the blood vessels in the groin and then up to the liver.
 Then they inject substances to seal the vessels.
 If this procedure does not stop the bleeding, surgery is usually done.
+Also, if bleeding was very severe from the beginning, surgery is usually done as soon as possible because in such cases sealing off blood vessels without surgery is rarely effective.